Dennis366/JavaScript_Tasks_1-5/README.md

 # JavaScript Tasks

-This repository contains my solutions for the Modern JavaScript Tutorial tasks from the Udemy learning path.
+This repository contains my solutions for the Modern JavaScript tasks from the Udemy learning path.

 ## Tasks